Telecominfraproject/wlan-ap/README.md

 # wlan-ap prototype build environment.

-The build environment will create a TIP based OpenWrt image for pre-candidate linksys_ea8300 that includes the OpenSync services and the required pre-requisites.
-The required command is: make TARGET=IPQ40XX
+The build environment will create a TIP based OpenWrt image that includes the OpenSync services and the required pre-requisites.
+The required command is:
+EA8300:
+ make TARGET=IPQ40XX
+ECW5410:
+ make TARGET=ECW5410

 NOTE: The SDK_URL is no longer used in the build.
 The parameter is retained to ensure the automated build is not disrupted.